Coin-Op Telephone Line Music

 The

-music libraries all over Europe were established in the same manner as the
+music libraries all over Europe were established in the same manner as the Pathéphone and Odeon salons in Copenhagen.
+The music libraries

-few selections, and Gotfred Schmedes (1873-1951)
+very few selections, and Gotfred Schmedes (1873-1951)

-opened the first Pathéphone Salon formed after a French model in the centre of
+opened the first Pathéphone Salon formed after a

-because they were played from the centre towards the edge with a rounded needle
+were played from the centre towards the edge with a rounded needle (safir), and also because they were phono-cut, which means

-safir/needle went up and down (hill-and-dale) and not sideways like on a normal
+(hill-and-dale) and not sideways like on a normal needle-cut record (all other

-needle-cut record (all other records made according to Emile Berliner's patent
+records made according to Emile Berliner's patent of 1888).
+The Pathé records

-of 1888).
-The Pathé records had in Europe been accepted as very durable records
+had in Europe been accepted as very durable records for coin operated salon

-for coin operated salon gramophones, mostly of French origin.
-To be able to
+gramophones, mostly of French origin.
+To be able to listen to the records in

-listen to the records in the Pathéphone Salon the patron had to insert a token
+the Pathéphone Salon the patron had to insert a token

 that he had bought at the entrance.
 Next to each armchair there was a set of